 Connecting/Disconnecting to your Pay Advantage App

-Connecting Merchants To You Pay Advantage App
+Connecting Merchants To Your Pay Advantage App

 Pay Advantage uses OAuth 2.0 to allow merchants to connect to your app.